uhasker/getting-things-done-in-next-js/src/chapter10/03-task-page.md

 }
 ```

-Add a few tasks to the project with the ID `1` and go to `localhost:3000/project/1` - you should see these tasks.
+Add a few tasks to the project with the ID `1` and go to `http://localhost:3000/project/1` - you should see these tasks.
-However, the UX is currently quite ugly, so let's improve it.
+Next, we need to give the user a way to add tasks by themselves.

 ### Task List

-Create the a `TaskList` component at `app/project/[id]/task-list.tsx`:
+Create a `TaskList` component at `app/project/[id]/task-list.tsx`:

 ```jsx
 export function TaskList({